prog4biol/pfb2019/README.md

 #### Special/Escape Characters

-How would you include a new line, carrage return, or tab in your string?
+How would you include a new line, carriage return, or tab in your string?

 | Escape Character | Description    |
 | ---------------- | -------------- |